North Dorset Railway

 The signal box, down platform shelter, permanent way huts, signals and pole route have been rebuilt.
 The NDRT rebuilt the 400 foot down platform wall and replaced and repaired the platform edge slabs.
 The North Dorset Trailway has been rerouted to run alongside the 395 ft 'down' platform on a new embankment.

 There is a small museum on site.
 The Station Gardens are also a prominent feature for the 28,000 visitors that come annually.
 The NDR membership continues to grow and in 2020 exceeded 500.

 Buildings

-The main station building currently houses a cafe and shop with recently upgraded toilet facilities which include a designated accessible toilet and baby changing facilities.
-The registered museum displays some of the artifacts donated over the years.
-The Signal box has been rebuilt and fitted with one signal.
+The main station building currently houses a café and shop with recently upgraded toilet facilities which include: a designated accessible toilet and baby changing facilities.
+The registered museum displays some of the artefacts donated over the years.
+The signal box has been rebuilt and fitted with one signal.
 The south end of the up platform has been rebuilt and the picnic area above landscaped with a colourful garden - an outdoor 'O' scale model railway was built there but was removed in 2019.
 A new siding was laid to accommodate the catering carriage at present outside the main station platform which serves as additional café accommodation and is available for hire for private functions.
-The down platform waiting shelter has been rebuilt in its original position and serves as storage.
+The down platform waiting shelter has been rebuilt in its original position and now serves as storage.